remsyncremsync command and arguments

 abort

-asks for all
+ignore and files.
+The keyword files asks for all

 empty statements (see later).
 If type is omitted, then list all

-known statements for all types, except those given by files
+known statements for all types, except those given by files.

-] type value
+create ] type value

-and
+remote, scan and

-keyword may be omitted.
+ignore.
+The create keyword may be omitted.

-, when the pattern is preceeded by a bang
+For create ignore, when the pattern is preceeded by a bang

 (!), the condition is reversed.
 That is, only those files which